siavash9000/netlimy/README.md

 docker-compose up
 ```

-Now you can open your website via [http://localhost](http://localhost) and start to adapt it.
+Now you can open the netlimy website via [http://localhost](http://localhost).
+Every git change
-netlimy uses jekylls livereload feature, so that you can see all changes you make without reloading
-in your browser.
+is redeployed.
+You can change the variable `WEBSITE_GIT_REPO` to your own jekyll website in the
+file `docker-compose.yml` and restart netlimy. netlimy delivers now your website! netlimy pulls
+the repo constantly and builds and redeploys the website in case of changes.
+You can test this mechanism
+by pushing a change to your website.
+Build and redeploy should be finished under a minute.

 # Getting started with the production setup